SAP-archive/docs/concepts/bot_builder/code_webhook.md

 3. Install the dependencies `npm install express body-parser --save`

-4. Open your `index.js` and copy and paste the code snippet.
+4. Open your `index.js` and copy and paste the sample code.

 5. Run your code `node index.js`